Photo: Bella Bridesmaids | Sarah Harvey

 Tulle

 Tulle is similar in feel and finish to net and mesh.
 Depending on the fibers used and how it’s woven, tulle can be ultra-soft or quite stiff.
-Tulle bridesmaid dresses are usually layered, as it’s quite sheer.
+Tulle bridesmaid dresses are usually layered, as the fabric is sheer.

 Velvet

 Traditional velvet is woven and can be somewhat stiff.
-But most velvet bridesmaid dresses are actually made from knit poly fabrics (with or without stretch) in a velvet finish.
+Yet, most velvet bridesmaid dresses are actually made from knit poly fabrics (with or without stretch) that have a velvet finish.

 Embellished Fabrics